-How and why mobile resource booking appeals to the workforce
+How and why mobile booking resources appeals to the workforce

 Text messaging on mobile is most people’s preferred method of communication today for three main reasons.
 First, in most cases where you would have to wait to make a phone call, you don’t have to wait to send a text.
 Most people accept that texts can come in at any hour of the day or night and if there’s any time they don’t want to hear the incoming text alert tone there are several ways they can silence it.
 Second, texts enable you to cut down on extraneous chit chat and get down to brass tacks more quickly.
 For example, are we still meeting on Thursday, what do you want for dinner, did you walk the dog?
 Yes, Thai food, no, but I’ll do it as soon as I get in.
 Finally, the path to texting someone is, compared with communicating via most other channels, much clearer.
 You don’t have to waste time with a login process and you don’t have to dodge adverts or as many other efforts to divert your attention.